DeadPool-4422/a7y18lte-Resources/README.md

 Please note that these different model names represent the various regions in which the device was launched, and not differences in software resources.

 To ensure optimal performance and compatibility, update your device to the latest firmware.
 You can download the latest firmware from [here](https://samfw.com/).
 ## Kernel

 We provide a new kernel file named `repack-boot.7z` which addresses several issues, including:

 - Non-functional MTP in GSI
 - Non-working camera and flash
+- Better GSI Compatibility

+This kernel was built from the source tree available at this [repository](https://github.com/AKSharma87/kernel_samsung_a7y18lte).

 ### Kernel Installation